 Schedule Your Consultation

 Interested in learning more about your options for a renewed complexion?
-Contact us today at Columbus Facial Plastics at Sullivan Center to schedule your consultation to learn more about Prescriptive Facials and Skin Resurfacing.
+Contact us today at Columbus Facial Plastics to schedule your consultation to learn more about Prescriptive Facials and Skin Resurfacing.
 Skin Care Director Dina Maynard, Dr. Stephen Nogan, and his professional staff proudly serve you from Columbus, Ohio.
 We offer a range of procedures to help you achieve your best skin.
 Call 614-436-8888 to schedule your consultation.